-I grew up in a diverse neighborhood in New York City, and as it happens, my best friend, nephew, son-in-law and grandsons are of full or half Puerto Rican descent.
-As a result, I’ve been fortunate enough to have enjoyed some fabulously delicious Puerto Rican dishes.
+I grew up in a diverse neighborhood in New York City, and as it happens, many of my friends and relatives are of full or partial Puerto Rican descent.
+As a result, I’ve been fortunate enough to have enjoyed some really delicious Puerto Rican dishes.
 I’m still learning but I’ve been able to get a few of them down pat.
 This one-dish wonder is one of my favorites.
-The dish will be absolutely delicious with or without the cilantro — but it looks prettier with. — L. Weal

 2 tablespoons olive oil

 1—2 pounds chicken thighs, legs, wings